skillrepos/ai-aip/labs.md

 <br><br>

-7. After you've made and saved the changes, you can run the client in the terminal with the command below. **Note that there may be a long pause initially while the model is loaded and processed before you get the final answer.
-This could be on the order of minutes.**
+7. After you've made and saved the changes, you can run the client in the terminal with the command below.
+(There may be some spurious warnings about deprecated elements at the start of the output.
+These can be ignored.)

 ```
 python mcp_agent_v2.py